warrenday/peer-message/README.md

 Here is an example of using turn/stun config provided by twilio. [https://www.twilio.com/stun-turn](https://www.twilio.com/stun-turn)

-Provide the array of stun/turn config to iceConfig.

 ```ts
 const peerMessage = new PeerMessage({
   iceConfig: [